timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 Of these, the ones you're pretty much guaranteed to encounter are just the behavioral and case questions.
 Market sizing questions may be built into your case questions.

-PM Interviews have the potential to include the following:
+PM interviews have the potential to include the following:
 - Behaviorals
 - Brain teasers
 - Market sizing / Estimation questions